sjfke/nonbleedingedge/cheatsheets/powershell.rst

 PowerShell is an often abused hackers attack vector, so modern versions of Windows prevent PowerShell scripts from being executed *out-of-the-box*, although the command line will work.

-Many articles suggest the disabling the security feature... **DO NOT DO THIS**
+Many articles suggest the disabling this security feature... **DO NOT DO THIS**

-Furthermore most companies harden their Windows laptop and server installations, so this will probably not work in these situations.
+Furthermore most companies harden their Windows laptop and server installations, so disabling may not work anyway.

-Ways to work with this restriction, are not intuitive... it took me some time to figure it out, and I am still be no means an expert, but this will get you started, and hopefully you can inform me of better approaches in the future.
+Ways to work with this restriction, are not intuitive... it took me some time to figure it out, and I am still be no means an expert, hopefully this will get you started, and you can inform me once you have mastered ``PowerShell``.

-All is governed by the execution-policy, and you should probably check out:
+The execution-policy, controls this and you should probably look at the following:

 * `Allow other to run your PowerShell scripts... <https://blog.danskingdom.com/allow-others-to-run-your-powershell-scripts-from-a-batch-file-they-will-love-you-for-it/>`_
 * `Setup Powershell scripts for automatic execution <https://stackoverflow.com/questions/29645/set-up-powershell-script-for-automatic-execution/8597794#8597794>`_
 * `Get-ExecutionPolicy <https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.security/get-executionpolicy?view=powershell-7>`_

+If you start ``PowerShell`` as administrator, then some of these settings can be changed.
+The execution policy to change is 'CurrentUser', *your* rights, see Get-ExecutionPolicy link.
-Start the PowerShell as administrator, to be able to change these settings.
-A default install will most likely look as shown, and you need to change 'CurrentUser' *your* rights, see Get-ExecutionPolicy link.
+A default install will most likely look as shown.
 ::

 	PS> Get-ExecutionPolicy -list